ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 The intended typical author of a custom accessor is a performance expert who is not necessarily a C++ expert.
-It takes quite a bit of C++ experience to learn how to use encapsulation-breaking techniques safely; the lazy approaches all just expose implementation details or defeat the "safety" that `naughty_cast` is supposed to introduce.
+It takes quite a bit of C++ experience to learn how to use encapsulation-breaking techniques safely; other approaches all just expose implementation details or defeat the "safety" that `naughty_cast` is supposed to introduce.
 Given that the main motivation of `naughty_cast` is safety,